gvtsch/gvtsch.github.io/content/Blog/LangChain/ReAct.md

 })
 ```

+## Watching the agent think

-The agent then begins to "think" about how to reach its goal and finally presents its route and the solution.
+Here's what's really cool - you can see exactly how the agent works through problems.
+The agent starts thinking about how to reach its goal and shows you its entire route to the solution:

 ````bash
 > Entering new AgentExecutor chain...